Languages of Myanmar: Burmese

-Indigenous languages
+Non-Burmese languages

-Aside from Myanmar (Burmese) and its dialects, the hundred or so languages of Myanmar include Shan (Tai, spoken by 3.2 million), Karen languages (spoken by 2.6 million), Kachin (spoken by 900,000), Tamil (spoken by 1.1 Million), various Chin languages (spoken by 780,000), and Mon (Mon–Khmer, spoken by 750,000).
-Most of these languages use the Myanmar (Burmese) script.
+Aside from Burmese and its dialects, the hundred or so languages of Myanmar include Shan (Tai, spoken by 3.2 million), Karen languages (spoken by 2.6 million), Kachin (spoken by 900,000), Tamil (spoken by 1.1 Million), various Chin languages (spoken by 780,000), and Mon (Mon–Khmer, spoken by 750,000).
+Most of these languages use the Burmese script.

 In Myanmar, usage of its minority languages is discouraged.

 It is not clear if there are one or two Burmese sign languages.

 Sino-Tibetan

+Lolo-Burmese

+There are various Sino-Tibetan languages outside of the South Burmish branch.
+A few minorities in northern Shan State and Kachin State speak languages of the North Burmish branch of the Burmish languages, namely: